-- Implementation measure 3e(1): Picnic and walking areas shall be landscaped in accordance with the Conceptual Landscaping Standards outlined above in Table 7-12. using locally adaptive native vegetation to the maximum possible extent.
-The design for picnic and walking areas within developed portions of the project shall serve to implement water conservation, enhance visual attractiveness, and provide a visual complement to the area.
-Final plans shall be submitted for the approval of the planning director prior to use or occupancy of the Workforce Housing component. - Policy 3f: Ensure a visually attractive development. - Implementation measure 3f(1): All structures including residences shall be constructed in conformance with the appearance of the structures and architectural elevations that are a part of the Specific Plan. - Implementation measure 3f(2): All exterior materials shall be in harmony with the theme of a rustic, alpine appearance. - Implementation measure 3f(3): The roof materials shall be constructed of materials with a dull finish and dark muted subtle-colors, such as and not limited to "earthtone" or "green."
+Policy 3f: Ensure a visually attractive development.

+- Implementation measure 3f(1): All structures including residences shall be constructed in conformance with the appearance of the structures and architectural elevations that are a part of the Specific Plan. - Implementation measure 3f(2): All exterior materials shall be in harmony with the theme of a rustic, alpine appearance. - Implementation measure 3f(3): The roof materials shall be of dark muted colors, such as and not limited to "earthtone" or "green."
 Visible chimney materials shall be limited to stone or wood in conformance with appropriate fire codes.
-Tones shall be muted or earthtone in theme.

-- Implementation measure 3f(4): Dark or neutral colors found in the immediate surroundings should be used for vertical surfaces and structures.
-All east facing walls of the Community Housing shall be painted in 'Shaker Gray.' - Policy 3g: All exterior lighting shall comply with Mono County Land Use Element Chapter 23 (Dark Sky Lighting Requirements), and Chapter 8 (Scenic Combining District and State Scenic Highway 395), and the Outdoor Lighting Plan as approved by Mono County Community Development Department. - Implementation measure 3g(1): All onsite exterior lighting (including existing and proposed exterior light sources) shall comply fully with requirements of the Mono County Scenic Combining Element (General Plan Land Use Element Chapter 8) and with requirements of the Mono County Dark Sky Regulations (General Plan Chapter 23), and with requirements of the Outdoor Lighting Plan as outlined in Table 7-14 below.
+Tones shall be muted or earthtone in theme. - Implementation measure 3f(4): Dark or neutral colors found in the immediate surroundings should be used for vertical surfaces and structures. - Policy 3g: All exterior lighting shall comply with Mono County Land Use Element Chapter 23 (Dark Sky Lighting Requirements) and Chapter 8 (Scenic Combining District and State Scenic Highway 395). - Implementation measure 3g(1): All onsite exterior lighting (including existing and proposed exterior light sources) shall comply fully with requirements of the Mono County Scenic Combining Element (General Plan Land Use Element Chapter 8) and with requirements of the Mono County Dark Sky Regulations (General Plan Chapter 23).